 French Toast Waffles

-French toast waffles are a fun and delicious way to enjoy the taste of French toast, in the form of homemade waffles!
+This French toast waffle recipe is a fun and delicious way to enjoy the taste of French toast, but in the form of homemade waffles!
 This kid-friendly breakfast recipe is perfect for a weekend brunch.
-They're freezer-friendly, too!

 Servings 10